Skip to content

 Chawanmushi topped with salmon roe close-up

-"it somehow tastes different from the chawanmushi you eat in Japan"?
+"it tastes somehow different from chawanmushi eaten in Japan"?

 The recipe is the same.